robert-hardy/statistical_inference/PITCHME.md

+Monday evening

 # Key concepts in statistical inference

 ---

 - PyMC3, Pyfolio and presentation by Thomas Wiecki on assessing a trading algo.
+- How does the Student-t test work?
 - John Kruschke: Bayesian estimation supersedes the t-test (Journal of experimental psychology 2012).
 - John Kruschke, Torrin Liddell: The Bayesian New Statistics ...
 (Psychon Bull Rev February 2017)
 - Jorge Lopez Puga, Martin Kryzwinski, Naomi Altman (Nature Methods, May 2015).

 ---
+1. Different approaches

-1. The F and B approaches
+2. The F approach.
-2. The Student’s t test.
+3. The Student’s t test.
+4. The B approach.
-3. PyMC3 demo of Kruschke’s paper.
+5. PyMC3 demo of Kruschke’s paper.

 ---?image=kruschke_liddell_table.png&size=auto 70%